 Fossil fuel insurance

 Share these results with your employer, coworkers, or social network.

-45% of plan assets are invested in the default option, the Vanguard Target Retirement Funds series.
+47% of plan assets are invested in the target date option.

 This retirement plan has millions of dollars invested in fossil fuels, deforestation-risk agribusiness, and arms manufacturers.

 The figures in this chart and the tables below are calculated by cross-referencing annual data on plan investments for 2021 (using Form 5500 data filed 10/10/2022) and monthly data on mutual fund holdings from Aug 2023.
 The results represent a best-faith effort to measure plan participant exposure to various environmental and social risk screens using the most recent data available.
 The actual amount invested by the plan may be higher today as employees have made further contributions since 2021.
 These results represent stock investments within the plan's target date and equity funds, and do not capture any risky investments in other fund types or through a self-directed option.
 The results also do not include any risky investments in target date options or equity fund options if those options are closed-end funds where we lack access to holdings, or collective trusts that we were unable to match to a suitable mutual fund as a stand-in.
 For more information, read our full methodology here.